 RETURN ON YOUR INVESTMENT

-80% of the Class of 2018 (60 of 75 students) earned merit, athletic and leadership scholarships totaling over $3,000,000 for their freshman year alone.
+The Class of 2019 earned merit, athletic and leadership scholarships totaling over $3,200,000 for their freshman year alone.
 Investing in secondary education can have a hard return.
 Whitfield’s expert college counseling team provides a student-centered, highly personalized approach that empowers students to reach their top choice school in a low-stress way.

 In addition to earning college scholarships, we prepare students to be successful in college.
 Through the Whitfield experience we, of course, prepare our students academically, but also help them build the confidence and comfort to work directly with their professors, to seek clarification and additional support as they need it, to develop time-management and organizational skills; to be advocates of their own learning.